Logo

 • Anxiety or trauma

-Their behavior isn’t on purpose.
-Understanding the root helps you target support instead of getting stuck in power struggles.
+Understanding the root cause helps you target support instead of staying stuck in power struggles.

 Kids with low frustration tolerance ignite quickly.
-Their brain interprets even minor demands as too much.
-This isn’t defiance—it’s dysregulation.
+Their brain interprets minor demands as overwhelming.
+This is dysregulation, not defiance.

 Support them with: